sap-tutorials/Tutorials/tutorials/hxe-aa-movielens-sql-02/hxe-aa-movielens-sql-02.md

 [ACCORDION-END]

 > ### **Note** If you are using Jupyter Notebook, you can download the following  [notebook](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hxe-aa-movielens-sql-02/hxe-aa-movielens-sql-02.ipynb) to run most of the SQL statement listed in the tutorial.
-You can follow the [Use Jupyter Notebook with SAP HANA, express edition](https://developers.sap.com/tutorials/mlb-hxe-tools-jupyter.html)) tutorial for more details.